OpenInSAR-ICL/OpenInSAR/ICL_HPC_GUIDE.md

 ---
 #### 1. Clone the repository

+  The latest patches will generally be on the 'dev' branch.

   > mkdir WHATEVER_YOU_WANT_TO_CALL_THE_CODE_REPOSITORY
   >
   > cd WHATEVER_YOU_WANT_TO_CALL_THE_CODE_REPOSITORY
   >
   > git clone https://github.com/OpenInSAR-ICL/OpenInSAR.git .
+  >
+  > git pull origin dev

   Note the . at the end.
 You can leave off the '.', and then it will clone to a directory called OpenInSAR.